KC7-Foundation/kc7_data/envolvelabs_cyberwarcon/envolvelabs.xyz.md

 # Welcome to EnvolveLabs!

-🥳 **Today is your inaugural day as a Junior Security Operations Center (SOC) analyst.** Your job is to safeguard EnvolveLabs, a leading research hub in Ukraine, and its dedicated team from potential cyber threats, especially during these challenging times of the Russian invasion.
+🥳 Today is your first day as a Junior Security Operations Center (SOC) analyst.
+Your job is to safeguard EnvolveLabs, a leading research hub in Ukraine, and its dedicated team from potential cyber threats, especially during these challenging times of the Russian invasion.

 ![2](https://github.com/KC7-Foundation/kc7_data/assets/9474932/db6fffb7-6f81-4fc1-ada7-ab0af4700732)